 Photo of Baldassare Vinti

-Baldassare (“Baldo”) Vinti heads Proskauer’s Intellectual Property Litigation Group.
+Baldassare (“Baldo”) Vinti is the head of Proskauer’s Intellectual Property Litigation Group.

-Baldo is an author and frequent commentator on patent issues pertaining to medical devices and a host of other intellectual property topics, and has been quoted in the National Law Journal, Bloomberg BNA, Law360, Westlaw Journal and Inside Counsel magazine.
-He is also a regular contributor of articles published in Medical Product Outsourcing magazine that deal with the medical device industry.
+A frequent author and commentator on intellectual property topics, Baldo has been quoted in the National Law Journal, Bloomberg BNA, Law360, Westlaw Journal and Inside Counsel magazine.
+He is also a regular contributor to articles published in Medical Product Outsourcing magazine that deal with the medical device industry.

 Baldo served as a judicial intern for Hon.
 John E. Sprizzo of the United States District Court for the Southern District of New York and for Hon.
 Charles A. LaTorella of the New York Supreme Court.